Stay in EK

 Protect our Most Vulnerable

 You told me you wanted a focus on protection of the most vulnerable affected by austerity.
-We have opened in excess of 4500 constituency cases in the first year.
+We have opened in excess of 8000 constituency cases in three years.
 I have dedicated office time to assist Third Sector Charities and Projects to access vital funding grants and my “Disability Confident Event” links employers to available advice in employing people with special needs.
-As Chair of the All Party Parliamentary Group on Disability, I continue to hold the Government to account so please look out for my pending APPG Inquiry Report Recommendations on halving the Disability-Employment Gap.
+As Chair of the All Party Parliamentary Group on Disability, I continue to hold the Government to account and have regular meetings with the Disability Minister.